 There are a lot of styles out there that can serve as an inspiration for your backdrop.
 If you’re struggling to find your design, use some of your favorite YouTubers as references.

 It means investing in your dreams.
 Becoming a famous YouTuber from home is possible – just make sure you have the basics, you need to have a proper set like a decent camera, a tripod, a microphone, a good editing software, proper lighting, and a neatly captivating backdrop.

 Audio is more important than video; it's no wonder microphones have all these shields that prevent noises and plosive sounds and whatnot.
 It's because people can stand a shaking camera, an unsteady movement, but bad audio?
 No way.
 People are out of there.
 They are gone.
 No one wants to get a splitting headache for no reason.
 Investing in a good microphone is never a bad idea.

 When starting something new, you aren’t as prepared as you should be.
 You may get discouraged because you don't have a professional studio or you may rush into buying something you don't really need, which is why I've put this guide for you.
 Now you know.
 Once you take care of the equipment, you can worry about gaining an audience.

 Quality over quantity, remember.
 Audio over video.
+There's no better marketing for that.
 Start with the cheapest variants using your smartphone or going to home depot and getting everything you need, and then upgrade as you get the skills, the experience, and the viewers.
-Start with simpler editing software, but then you can switch to ScreenFlow or Camtasia to make your videos more professional.
+Start with simpler editing software, but then you can switch to ScreenFlow or Camtasia to make your content more professional.

 If you have the passion and the zeal; if you can produce some quality content, what difference does it make whether you work from a fancy studio or from a home video studio?
 At the end of the day, you made that studio by yourself; you invested every penny in it, and you should be proud.